triton-inference-server/openvino_backend/README.md

 # OpenVINO Backend

-**Note: OpenVINO backend is now considered of general availability.
-It is co-maintained by Nvidia and Intel.**
+**Note: The OpenVINO backend is co-maintained by Nvidia and Intel.**

 The Triton backend for the [OpenVINO](https://docs.openvino.ai/).
 You